TrustifierLabs/nodejs-mailer/app/pigeons-server/README.md

    3.2 and use *https://mail.google.com/* in the "**One or More API Scopes**" field.

-4. Now to pass the credentials to pigeons-mailer, you can simply do something like:
+4. Now to pass the credentials to pigeons-server, you can simply do something like:

 ```javascript
 	'use strict';